Resource Sharing

 Buy Nothing Lane Cove is for residents living in Lane Cove, Lane Cove West, Lane Cove North (south of Mowbray Rd), Riverview, Longueville, Northwood, Greenwich and St Leonards (Lane Cove LGA side).

-The Facebook group promotes a local gifting economy, where members 'gift' items to others in their local community.
-In this group there is no buying or selling, no trades or bartering, and no soliciting for cash
+This Facebook group promotes a local gifting economy, where members "gift" items to others in their local community.
+There is no buying or selling, no trades or bartering, and no soliciting for cash.

-This Facebook group promotes a community committed to low-waste living where items with life can be sold or offered for free so that they can be re-homed rather than landfilled.
+This Facebook group promotes a community committed to low-waste living, where items that are still useable can be sold or offered for free.
+This is so they can be rehomed rather than sent to landfill or recycled.

 The Bower is a great reuse and rehoming option for items that are still in good condition.
 They collect good quality timber household furniture, general household items, bikes, electrical appliances and building materials.

-At a toy library you can borrow from a vast array of well-made toys that have been designed to support your child's skill development and imagination.
+At The Lane Cove Toy Library, you can borrow from a vast array of well-made toys that have been designed to support your child's skill development and imagination.
 It aims to support families and encourage togetherness with quality time spent playing with children.
-Stay tuned: A Lane Cove Toy Library will be starting in 2023!

 Learn to Buy and Sell Online